rachelelle/rachelelle.github.io/_posts/2016-04-02-moderncitizen.markdown

 </section>
 <section>
 <h1 class="section-title">Blog</h1>
 We wanted to further engage our customers with content related to the mission of forward-thinking women going places in their careers and in travel.
 It is structured by 3 square images for feature stories and 3 columns for each blog post.
-Currently, the blog is unavailable on the website.
+Currently, the <a href="http://www.modern-citizen.com/blogs/thecompass" target="_blank">blog</a> is unavailable on the website.
 <p>
 <h3 class="subtitle">Mockup</h3>
 <p>